 SIGN: An object, device or structure, or part thereof, situated outdoors, visible from a public road, free standing or attached, which is used to advertise, identify, display, direct or attract attention to an object, person, institution, organization, business, product, service, event or location, by any means including words, letters, figures, design, symbols, advertising flags, fixtures, colors, illuminations or projected images.
 Each substantially different face of a sign shall constitute a separate sign.

-SIGNIFICANT WILDLIFE HABIAT: A Significant Wildlife Habitat as defined in 38 M.R.S. § 480-B(10).
+SIGNIFICANT WILDLIFE HABIAT: A M.R.S. § 480-B(10).

 SITE PLAN: A plan showing the proposed layout of lots, buildings, roads, parking, land-scaping, and other site improvements.